JonKerridge/ClusterDemos/README.md

 This jar artifact will have to be copied to each of the machines in the cluster.
 Run the HostLoader code first, probably from your IDE.
-The run the jar artifact on each of the machines in the cluster.
+Then run the jar artifact on each of the machines in the cluster.
 Once all the nodes are running then the application will start automatically getting the Node process and class files from the host machine automatically.